brucedom/bruce/examples/nginx/README.md

 # Step 2
 Validate what is happening on the ec2 instance by logging in (terraform code should output connect string)
-### Note: For examples I will use Key Name: Nitecon provision your own ssh key during tf instantiation or / use existing keys as appropriate.
+### Note: For examples I will use Key Name: configset provision your own ssh key during tf instantiation or / use existing keys as appropriate.

 Once logged into the system take a look at your cloudinit log details by running for example:
 ```